heresy-dnd/campaign-notes/Session logs/Session 3 - Civilization!.md

 > The middle one looks at you Beli and says "Ah fear naught lad, it's just lately many weird travelers such as ye have passed from here looking for food and shelter."
 > He adds "By [[Mathlan]], not sure if you or the lady knight from yesterday is weirder."

-[[Bran Hornraven]]: "You wouldn't know of a small girl among any of these parties perchance?
+[[Bran]]: "You wouldn't know of a small girl among any of these parties perchance?
 A very...odd girl"

 > He scratches his white and salty beard as he tries to recall "Won't kid you lad, I don't recall stumblin over any kid like that."